Our Upcoming Events

 Oakland Adopt a Spot Program receives the Northern California APWA 2013 Sustainability Practices Award

 Congratulations to the Adopt a Spot Program for receiving the 2013 Sustainability Practices Award from the Northern California Chapter of the American Public Works Association!
 This award is given to "individuals, teams or organization that have made an outstanding contribution to promote sustainability in public works."

-The City of Oakland has released a new Adopt a Drain website that empowers smart phone and computer users to adopt City storm drains.
-Oakland Public Works Agency, partnering with Code for America affiliate OpenOakland, developed the website to help volunteers clear storm drains.
+The City of Oakland has released the Adopt a Drain website that empowers smart phone and computer users to adopt City storm drains.
+Oakland Public Works, partnering with Code for America affiliate OpenOakland, developed the website to help volunteers clear storm drains.

 By keeping storm drains clear, volunteers help prevent flooding of roads and sidewalks during winter storms.
 Keeping drains clear throughout the year also boosts water quality by reducing the amount of debris and trash flowing through the storm drains and out to the City’s creeks and ultimately, San Francisco Bay and the ocean beyond.
 To adopt one or more of the City’s more than 10,000 storm drains, visit adoptadrainoakland.com.

 City of Oakland Public Works offers a wide variety of volunteer opportunities.
 We encourage individuals with disabilities to volunteer their time and efforts.
 Some volunteer opportunities may be located in areas without a designed path of travel and may require significant physical labor.
 To discuss available volunteer opportunities, please contact the person listed as the main contact for the event or call (510) 238-3254 (TTY).